vasilisa-fs/goit-markup-hw-03/README.md

-# goit-markup-hw-02
+# goit-markup-hw-03

-This is my second homework
+This is my third homework.
+Block model.
+Flexbox.